-Mrs. Janel Jensen is an alumnus of Southern Adventist University.
+Janel Jensen is an alumnus of Southern Adventist University.
 She graduated in 2012 with her B.A. in English and a secondary teaching certificate.
 She then attended Pacific Union College and received her elementary certificate.
-Most recently, Janel graduated in 2015 with her masters of science in curriculum and instruction and is also state certified.
-She has just joined us from California, along with her husband and young son to teach Reading and Writing in the Middle School.
+Janel graduated in 2015 with her masters of science in curriculum and instruction.
+She is currently working on her masters of science in Instructional Leadership.
+Janel and her husband Geoffrey have a young son and recently welcomed their infant daughter to the family.